t1mmen/opauth-trello/README.md

 2. Create Trello application at https://trello.com/1/appKey/generate

-3. Configure Opauth-Trello strategy with at least `Client ID` and `Client Secret`.
+3. Configure Opauth-Trello strategy with at least `Key` and `Secret`.

 4. Direct user to `http://path_to_opauth/trello` to authenticate